 4. Fig 1: Usually the range of r in the g(r) plot is smaller than 1/2 of the size of unit cell vectors.
 It seems that a larger range is used in the case of the 64-atom unit cell.

 The reviewer is correct that a larger range than half of the unit cell vectors were was used for the small-cell plots.
+While the g(r) plot was generated with periodic boundaries, removing the tail to zero, it is more appropriate to only utilize the single supercell to construct the g(r).
 In order to satisfy the requirement expressed by the reviewer, the range has been reduced to 7 Å for all plots (Figs. 1 and 13).

 5. I am not sure if I understood the effect of the +U correction on the density and other properties of the molten salts.
 Moreover, for a given value of +U, how did the authors decide to use AFM or FM?
 How was +U chosen for each system?
 Please specify +U for each system and each dispersion correction approach.
 Are results in Fig 3 calculated using 1 frame or multiple frames (ensemble average)?

-Adding U parameter increases the volume of the salt and reduces the density, which was already mentioned in the manuscript.
-More specifically, the difference in volume between the case with U= 0 eV (FM) and the optimized value of U=4 eV (AFM) is about XX Å3.
+Adding the U parameter very slightly increases the volume of the salt and reduces the density, which was already mentioned in the manuscript.
+More specifically, the difference in the density between the case with U= 0 eV (FM) and the optimized value of U=4 eV (AFM) is approximately 0.5%.
 For clarity, this information has been added to the revised manuscript.
 The impact of the U parameter on, for example, mixing energies and heat capacities has not been investigated.
 Both AFM and FM orderings of the magnetic moments were used for each U value in the targeted investigation.
 As specified in the manuscript, the lowest energy was obtained for the AFM ordering when the salt was predicted to be an insulator (high U values) and for the FM ordering when the U value was sufficiently low to predict metallic behavior.
 If the AFM state is assumed to represent a random distribution of spins, that state would be expected to be favored for all U values at high temperature due to entropy effects.
 After identifying the optimal/preferred U value of 4 eV and AFM magnetic ordering, these choices were used in all simulations, regardless of the approach applied for the dispersion correction.
 We have added a statement to clarify this assumption.
 The density of states in figure 3 are ensemble averages.
 A clarifying statement was added to the figure caption.

 Changes to the manuscript: 1 (in reference to the choice of Hubbard U parameter): These settings were used for all systems, except where explicitly stated otherwise.
-2 (in reference to the density of states): The density of states are ensemble averages over XX steps.
+2 (in reference to the density of states): The density of states are ensemble averages over 200 steps.